top of page

 "The Montauk people's native tongue is an Algonquian dialect.
 One of our goals is to facilitate the revitalization of our language.
 It is our hope that every household within our Long Island Indigenous Community will be filled with native speakers once again."

-Please Register for one of our cultural workshops.
-Our Montauk Language class will begin on June 24.
-2022, 7:00 - 9:00 PM.
+Please Register for one of our cultural classes or workshops.
+Our Montauk Language classes will begin on February 15th, 2024.
 Registration is now now open!

 516-407-0222